 - 4. Service the air cleaner; refer to Servicing the Air Cleaner (page 29). - 5.
 Grease the machine; refer to Greasing the Machine (page 28). - 6.
 Change the engine oil; refer to Changing the Engine Oil (page 30). - 7.
-Charge the battery; refer to Charging the Battery (page 35). - 8.
+Charge the battery; refer to Charging the Battery (page 36). - 8.
 Check and adjust the track tension; refer to Adjusting the Track Tension (page 39). - 9.
 Check and tighten all fasteners.
-Repair or replace any worn, damaged, or missing parts. - Paint all scratched or bare metal surfaces with paint available from your Authorized Service Dealer. - Store the machine in a clean, dry garage or storage area.
+Repair or replace any worn, damaged, or missing parts. - Paint all scratched or bare metal surfaces with paint available from your Authorized Service Dealer. - 11.
+Store the machine in a clean, dry garage or storage area.
 Remove the key from the ignition switch and keep it in a memorable place. - 12.
+Disconnect the battery; refer to Using the Battery-Disconnect Switch (page 34). - 13.
 Cover the machine to protect it and keep it clean.